malikahussain/malikahussain.github.io/_publications/paper4.md

 date: 2020-01-01
 venue: 'Public Choice'
 paperurl: 'http://malikahussain.github.io/files/paper4.pdf'
 citation: 'Your Name, You.
 (2020).
-"Money and Muscle in India's Democracy: The Rise of Criminal Politicians and Its Impact on Governance." <i>Public Choice</i>.'
+"Money and Muscle in India's Democracy: The Rise of Criminal Politicians and Its Impact on Governance." <i>submitted to Public Choice</i>.'
 ---
 An analysis of the rise of criminal politicians in India and its implications for governance.

 [Download paper here](http://malikahussain.github.io/files/paper4.pdf)

 Recommended citation: Your Name, You.
 (2020).
-"Money and Muscle in India's Democracy: The Rise of Criminal Politicians and Its Impact on Governance." <i>Public Choice</i>.
+"Money and Muscle in India's Democracy: The Rise of Criminal Politicians and Its Impact on Governance." <i>submitted to Public Choice</i>.